 Blogging is an industry worth billions of dollars.
 But it’s often a misunderstood craft with yearly obituaries predicting its demise.

-This post will explain the role of blogs and their benefits.
-But first of all, let’s get the terminology out of the way and examine what is a blog.
+This post is a quick introduction to blogging, and will explain the role of blogs and their benefits.
+But first of all, let’s get the terminology out of the way and examine what exactly a blog is.

 The word blog is a shortened version of weblog, which is a specific type of website that is updated regularly through posts.
 Posts can include a wide variety of content including reviews, guides, images and infographics.